 If you’re hurt at work, you could have to deal with a worker’s compensation, the potential of missing work, and maybe even more serious implications.
-It’s critical to keep yourself mentally and physically fit at work if you want to prevent injury.
+It’s critical to keep yourself mentally and physically fit at work if you want to prevent injury and hi vis jacket.

 The gear you wear every day helps protect you, no matter what sort of construction site you are on.
 Equipment and gear comes in a variety of options, whether you’re a general contractor or a hired worker.
 The quality of your gear and how much protection it offers is determined by its material and manufacturing.